maplibre/maplibre-gl-js-docs/docs/pages/style-spec/transition.md

 prependJs:
     - "import Items from '../../components/style-spec/items';"
     - "import ref from '../../../mapbox-gl-js/src/style-spec/reference/latest';"
+    - "import Icon from '@mapbox/mr-ui/icon';"
 ---

 A `transition` property controls timing for the interpolation between a transitionable style property's previous value and new value.
 A style's <a href="#root-transition" title="link to root-transition">root `transition`</a> property provides global transition defaults for that style.
-Any transitionable style property may also have its own `-transition` property that defines specific transition timing for that specific layer property, overriding the global `transition` values.

 ```json
 "transition": {{JSON.stringify(